Acupuncture Got Me Through My Pregnancy — And Not Just Physically

 "Acupuncture releases endorphins, which is your body's natural sort of calmness and painkiller," Jill Blakeway, DACM, LAC, an acupuncturist, herbalist, and founder of the Yinova Center, tells me.
 "Part of our job is to be a sympathetic ear and a safe place where people can unpack their feelings without judgment and work on themselves, both physically and emotionally.
 We don't judge our patients—they can tell us anything."

 Erika was exactly that to me.
 She became one of my safe places where I could tell her how horrible I was feeling without wondering whether I was complaining too much.
-She supported me not only in inserting the needles that would quell my morning sickness and hormone-induced headaches but by also by taking the time to sit with me as I recounted all my concerns for this pregnancy, like the past miscarriages I'd had or the overwhelming fears that I would wake up one day and find it all over.
+She supported me not only in inserting the needles that would quell my morning sickness and hormone-induced headaches but by also by taking the time to sit with me as I recounted all my concerns for this pregnancy, like the past pregnancy losses I'd had or the overwhelming fears that I would wake up one day and find it all over.

 I wouldn’t have been able to push out of my comfort zone and advocate for myself if it weren’t for the conversations we had.